 Why Consensus Is Necessary

 In a centralized database, a single authority decides which transactions are valid.
-In a distributed blockchain, there is no central authority — thousands of independent nodes must agree on the same version of the ledger.
-The consensus mechanism is the rules that govern how this agreement is reached and how the system defends against participants who try to cheat.
+In a distributed blockchain, there is no central authority -- thousands of independent nodes must agree on the same version of the ledger without trusting each other.
+The consensus mechanism is the set of rules that governs how this agreement is reached and how the system defends against participants who try to cheat.

 Proof of Work

 Proof of Work (PoW), used by Bitcoin, requires nodes (called miners) to find a nonce value such that the hash of the new block starts with a specified number of leading zeros.
-Because hash functions are essentially random in their outputs, the only way to find such a nonce is to try billions of guesses per second.
-This process is computationally expensive and consumes substantial electricity.
+Because hash functions are essentially random in their outputs, the only way to find such a nonce is to try billions of guesses per second -- a process called mining.

-The first miner to find a valid nonce broadcasts the new block to the network and receives a block reward (currently 3.125 Bitcoin per block, halved approximately every four years).
-All other nodes verify that the nonce is correct — this verification is instant — and add the block to their chain.
+The first miner to find a valid nonce broadcasts the new block to the network and receives a block reward (currently 3.125 Bitcoin per block, halved approximately every four years in an event called the halving).
+All other nodes verify that the nonce is correct -- this verification is instant, taking milliseconds compared to the minutes of mining -- and add the block to their chain.

-Attacking a PoW blockchain requires controlling more than 50% of the total network computing power (a '51% attack').
-For Bitcoin, this would require billions of dollars worth of specialized hardware and enormous ongoing electricity costs, making it economically irrational.
+Attacking a PoW blockchain requires controlling more than 50% of the total network computing power (a "51% attack").
+For Bitcoin, this would require billions of dollars worth of specialized hardware (ASICs -- Application-Specific Integrated Circuits manufactured primarily by Bitmain and MicroBT) and enormous ongoing electricity costs, making it economically irrational.
+According to crypto51.app estimates, a sustained 51% attack on Bitcoin would cost over $2 million per hour in hardware and electricity as of 2024.

 The major criticism of PoW is its energy consumption.
-The Cambridge Bitcoin Electricity Consumption Index estimates Bitcoin's annual energy use at levels comparable to medium-sized countries.
-This has driven interest in alternative mechanisms.
+The Cambridge Bitcoin Electricity Consumption Index estimates Bitcoin's annual energy use at approximately 150 terawatt-hours -- comparable to the energy consumption of countries like Poland or Argentina.
+This has driven both environmental criticism and regulatory attention in multiple jurisdictions, and has been the primary motivator for alternative consensus mechanisms.

 Proof of Stake

-PoS uses approximately 99.95% less energy than PoW, according to the Ethereum Foundation's own estimates.
-The security assumption is different: an attacker must acquire a majority of all staked cryptocurrency, which would be extremely expensive and would undermine the value of the currency they paid for.
+PoS uses approximately 99.95% less energy than PoW, according to the Ethereum Foundation's estimates, validated by independent analyses from the Cambridge Centre for Alternative Finance.
+The security assumption is different: an attacker must acquire a majority of all staked cryptocurrency, which would be extremely expensive and would simultaneously destroy the value of the currency they acquired.

 Other Consensus Mechanisms